wp-plugins/zemanta/readme.txt

 = 1.2 =
 * Related posts now feature thumbnails
-* Added Instagram integration
+* Added Instagram integration (for related images)
-* Added support for Fashion Traffic affiliate program
+* Added support for Fashion Traffic affiliate program (for related images)
 * Ability to share recommended related posts via Facebook or Twitter
 * Better settings page: now with a link to Register / Sign-in into Zemanta service